amir734jj/xunit-performance-test/README.md

 # xUnit-performance-test

 Performance test the unit tests to make sure they run in certain time period.
+I wrote this package because I was tired to writing duplicate `StopWatch` code.

 ### Use
 - In your unit test class `TClass`, extend the abstract class `PerformanceTest<TClass>`